cfengine/documentation/getting-started/installation/installation-enterprise-free.markdown

 * Plan for approximately 100MB of disk space per host.
 Due to MongoDB's pre-allocation strategy, always provide an extra 2G to 4G of disk space if you plan to bootstrap more hosts later.
 * You need a least two VMs/servers, one for the Policy Server and one for a Host (client).
 They must be on the same network.
-The Policy Server needs to run on a dedicated OS with a vanilla installation (no unofficial repositories/packages).
+* The Policy Server needs to run on a dedicated OS with a vanilla installation (i.e. it only has repositories and packages officially supported by the OS vendor)

 ## Installation Overview